-Jack A. Eaddy, Jr., a native of Orangeburg, SC, is currently a first year doctoral conducting associate at the University of North Texas.
+Jack A. Eaddy, Jr., a native of Orangeburg, SC, is currently a second year doctoral conducting associate at the University of North Texas.
 He is a conducting student of Eugene Migliaro Corporon with additional mentoring from Dennis Fisher and Nicholas Enrico Williams.
 Mr. Eaddy’s duties involve all aspects of the band program including organization, logistics, and instruction with the concert bands, athletic bands, and Green Brigade Marching Band.

 Previously, Mr. Eaddy taught for 12 years in Orlando, FL, most recently as the director of bands at Oak Ridge High School for nine years.
 Mr. Eaddy helped the program grow from 13 students to more than 70 students.
 Ensembles he directed included a wind ensemble, symphonic band, marching band, percussion ensemble, jazz band, winter guard, and indoor percussion line.